 Understand that the power could go out for hours or days.
-Have the emergency kit handy for anything that could happen.
+Have the emergency kit handy for anything that could happen (check out our article on the best survival kits).
 After the winds have settled, be mindful of dangerous situations such as downed power lines, broken gas pipes or neighbors in need of assistance.
 Help where you can – but call authorities if a problem is simply beyond your abilities.

 Top Ten Things To Know About Hurricanes